Saltine-dev/BCE.WeatherAPI/README.md

-# BCE - Weather API Aggregation System
+# WAAS - Weather API Aggregation System

 A comprehensive serverless weather API that aggregates data from multiple free weather APIs, stores it in AWS DynamoDB, and serves it through a unified REST API endpoint.
 Built with AWS Lambda, API Gateway, and automated CI/CD using GitHub Actions.